 - A businessman is afraid to take risks whereas an entrepreneur is always ready to plunge deep in.

-A businessman is apprehensive of trying new things.
-An entrepreneur is almost habitual of taking risks.
+A businessman is apprehensive about trying new things.
+An entrepreneur is almost habitual in taking risks.

-- A businessman is concerned with hiring people to increase his business productivity whereas an entrepreneur brings productivity in his employees.
+- A businessman is concerned with hiring people to increase his business productivity whereas an entrepreneur brings productivity to his employees.

-An entrepreneur hires people and converts them into a pool of resource which can be easily and effectively tapped by the society.
+An entrepreneur hires people and converts them into a pool of resources that can be easily and effectively tapped by society.

-- A businessman shies away from changes, and often finds him at the receiving end of turbulent business environment whereas an entrepreneur is always eager to face challenging business conditions.
+- A businessman shies away from changes and often finds himself at the receiving end of a turbulent business environment whereas an entrepreneur is always eager to face challenging business conditions.